Is now a good time to buy a holiday home in the UK? With abroad travel still clouded by...

 If your property has some great USP’s, make sure you’re shouting about them.
 If you have Wi-Fi, let your guests know exactly how to use it and where they can find Wi-Fi in the local area, i.e. at restaurants, pubs, cafes, etc. If you have a hot tub or swimming pool at your property, make sure guests know exactly how and when they should be accessing them.
 If your property is pet friendly, leave some treats for the dog and a gentle reminder of where the dogs can and cannot go in the property, if that would be applicable to you.

-You can provide support and advice to your guests from day one of their booking journey by ensuring you have updated the My Sykes App with relevant and useful information about your property and the surrounding area.
+You can provide support and advice to your guests from day one of their booking journey by ensuring you have updated the Sykes Travel App with relevant and useful information about your property and the surrounding area.
 For more information about the Owner App, log in to the owner portal.